ReactMVC/ReactMVC/README.md

 # MysqlBaseModel in ReactMVC

-In the ReactMVC framework, you can use the MysqlBaseModel class to communicate with a MySQL database using PHP.
+In the ReactMVC framework, you can use the MysqlBaseModel class (Medoo) to communicate with a MySQL database using PHP.
 This class creates a common base for all models in your application.

 ## Creating a Model